AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 ---
 template: main.html
 title: Installation
-description: The installation of the Swiss Army Knife custom card can be done in two ways: Automatic install using HACS or manual install.
+description: "The installation of the Swiss Army Knife custom card can be done in two ways: Hybrid install using HACS and manual steps or full manual install."
 tags:
   - Install
 ---

 <!-- GT/GL -->

 The installation can be done in two ways:

-- automatic install using HACS
+- hybrid install using HACS and manual steps
-- manual install
+- full manual install

 On top of that you can install the examples using an extra dashboard.

-##:sak-sak-logo: Automatic install using HACS
+##:sak-sak-logo: Hybrid install using HACS with additional manual steps

 By the time this card is released, it will become available in HACS.

+If I'm not mistaken, HACS takes care of manual step 1.
+So if you installed using HACS, continue with manual step 2.

+The installation of the Examples Dashboard, which requires example views and SAK templates along some decluttering templates can't be automated using HACS.
+It requires some manual steps.

 !!!
-Note "NTS: As SAK needs template files, I guess installation can't be fully automated..."
+Note "As the Swiss Army Knife custom card needs its own folders and template files, the installation can't be fully automated..."

-##:sak-sak-logo: Manual install (for Beta 0.9.0-b3, February 2022)
+##:sak-sak-logo: Full Manual install (for v0.9.0-rc1, June/July 2022)

-This third beta contains some fixes, extra examples, and - for some of the examples - the introduction / integration with HAM3: [The Material 3 themes for Home Assistant!][ha-m3-themes-url]
+This public release candidate contains some fixes from Beta2, some breaking changes (configuration), extra examples, and - for some of the examples - the introduction / integration with HAM3: [The Material 3 themes for Home Assistant!][ha-m3-themes-url]

-\#TODO: List changes and adapt manual install

-This beta version expects the files to be using the following directory structure with their files.
+This release candidate version expects the files to be using the following directory structure with their files.
 If your structure differs, put the files into YOUR location, and don't forget to adjust the `!include` statements.

 ###My Folder Structure

 !!!
 Info "I use separate folders for many things in Home Assistant"
-    Read and adapt to your own config and structure.
+    Read and adapt to your own configuration and structure.

-Below, as reference the folder structure I use
+Below, as reference the folder structure I use.
+This one shows the files for the full install, including the example dashboard and views.

 === "Home Assistant"
     ```